magnese/dune-navier-stokes-two-phase/README.md

 scheme or with a fixed-point iteration.
 It provides smoothing, remeshing and ALE functionalities to overcome mesh distortions.

-A detailed description of this method can be found in the paper
+A detailed description of these methods can be found in the PhD thesis

+[Front tracking finite element methods for two-phase Navier--Stokes flow, 1 February 2018, Imperial College London, London, UK.][5]

+and in the papers

-[M. Agnese and R. Nürnberg, Fitted Finite Element Discretization of Two-Phase Stokes Flow, Int.
-J. Numer.
-Meth.
-Fluids, 2016.][2]
+[M.~Agnese and R.~N\"urnberg, Fitted Finite Element Discretization of Two-Phase {S}tokes Flow, Int.\ J.\ Numer.\ Meth.\ Fluids, 2016.][2],

+[M.~Agnese and R.~N\"urnberg, Fitted Front Tracking Methods for Two-Phase Incompressible Navier--Stokes Flow: Eulerian and ALE Finite Element Discretizations, submitted for publication.][6].

-**This is the paper I would ask everyone to cite when using dune-navier-stokes-two-phase.**
+**These are the works I would ask everyone to cite when using dune-navier-stokes-two-phase.**

 License